REITs: Pros and Cons to Real Estate Investment Trusts

-Real estate investing is one way to accelerate your journey to financial freedom.
-Often times, people associate real estate investing with flipping houses or owning rental properties.
-If this type of investing isn’t for you, don’t dismiss real estate entirely.
+Oftentimes, people associate real estate investing with flipping houses or owning rental properties.
+But, if that type of investing isn’t for you, don’t dismiss real estate entirely.

 What is a Real Estate Investment Trust?

 Whereas mutual funds use pooled money from investors to buy stocks, bonds, or short-term debt, a REIT allows individual investors to own a slice of income-producing real estate.

 The REIT buys the properties and then leases the real estate space to other companies or individuals.
-The income stream generated from the rent is then distributed as dividends to shareholders.
+The income stream the rent generates is then distributed as dividends to shareholders.

 The REIT you invest in is usually specific to one particular area of the real estate market.

 For instance, a healthcare REIT might own skilled nursing facilities, senior living centers, medical offices, and hospitals.

-What are the benefits of REITs?
+What are the Benefits of Publicly Traded REITs?

 As with any investment decision, weighing the pros and cons before you act is essential.
 These are some of the benefits of adding REITs to your investment portfolio: